 My hobbies include poetry, electronic music, ink drawings and youtube.

-New York University - BA, History
+Undergraduate Degree: New York University - Bachelor in Arts, History

 SAT Composite: 2170